 To nominate an RPCV, please include the following information:

-Nominations are due by October 31, 2011, and should be sent to:
+Nominations are due by October 31 of each year, and should be sent to:

 Milwaukee Peace Corps Association, Inc. (MPCA)